 Is apparently a real day, a day of note during Holy Week, a week of numerous notable days.
 (The first time I heard it mentioned I thought the pastor was saying “Monday Thursday” and I thought what kind of boring backassward holiday is that?)
 Maundy Thursday is today!
 My daughter joined the children’s choir this year and the wonderful, charitable, brilliant choir director lets the children’s choir lead precisely two services, the Ash Wednesday and Maundy Thursday family services, which I gather are the most sparsley attended services of the year.
 This, of course, is how I found myself at church on a Thursday evening taking my assignment as greeter entirely too seriously as I threw open the church’s heavy wooden doors against the wind, thrust programs into the hands of other weekday worshippers, mostly parents of other small children, and enthusiastically welcoming everyone to Maundy Thursday!
 Before I had anybody to greet, Pastor Grace saw me standing by the door with nothing but a fistfull of programs and an expectant look and gave me a job, not realizing I already had one, I think.
 First, she asked me if I knew where the communion goblets were, a question that stumped me on many levels.
 How would I?
 Why would I?
 Where would I even look?
 This church is huge.
 Would I know them if I saw them?
 Should I check with the office, I wondered?
 The basement?
 The other greeter peered at me curiously and suggested the kitchen and cleverly offered to assume that task.
-Pastor Grace told me she had another job, if I would oy wash my hands.
+Pastor Grace told me she had another job, if I would wash my hands.
 I trotted off to the kitchen to wash up, vaguely worried that people would enter the chapel ungreeted and programless but powerless to say no to our new charismatic leader.
 I just want her to like me!
 When I returned, cleansed, she gestured to the front of the chapel told me to find two loaves of bread and put them in two baskets.
 I found the loaves in a cabinet!
 And the baskets were in plain sight on top!
 I couldn’t remember if the loaves went on top of or underneath the linen napkins in he baskets and decided to wrap them because that seemed right.
 My husband, watching from the pew stage whispered something snarky about my bare hands.
 “I WASHED,” I hissed back.
-I blinked back tears.
+I blinked back heavy, happy tears.
 Never did I ever prepare the sacrament in all my thirty years as a Mormon, not because I wasn’t worthy but because I was a girl.
-Here I am, not even a member of the UMC, not even baptized in the eyes of that church, brand new to the very existence of a whole Holy Week, let one freaky deaky sounding Maundy Thursday and they are letting me handle the body of Christ?
+Here I am, not even a member of the UMC, not even baptized in the eyes of that church, brand new to the very existence of a whole Holy Week, let alone freaky deaky sounding Maundy Thursday and they are letting me handle the body of Christ?
 Later, when I was back at my post, waiting for stragglers to greet, Pastor Grace told me I was doing an excellent job.
 She smiled winkingly and motioned to my hands and told me I was now officially authorized to carry holy things.

 What if I wrote here every day?
 What if I told the whole story, in real time?
 What if I let you inside my mind?
 What if I stopped waiting for the wound to heal?
 What if I didn’t glamorize or stylize or editorialize?